-The following must occur before a graduate student is officially admitted to the program: a recommendation in writing from the audition panel will be made and sent to the assistant dean of the Graduate Program.
-With their approval, a recommendation to that effect will be signed by the assistant dean of the Graduate Program and the application will then be sent to the dean of the School of Music for final approval.
+The following must occur before a graduate student is officially admitted to the program: a recommendation in writing from the audition panel will be made and sent to the Assistant Dean for Graduate Programs.
+With their approval, a recommendation to that effect will be signed by the Assistant Dean for Graduate Programs and the application will then be sent to the dean of the School of Music for final approval.